Olean- Darwin O. "Bud" Boorom

 Bud loved to hunt and fish, also was an avid reader, loved animals especially his yorkie Pebbles.

-Bud is survived by two daughters Jean (Mike) Kessler of Allegany and Georgia (Ron) Bean of Hinsdale: six grandchildren Laura (Gerald) Keller, Corey Kessler and Kimberly (Al) Austin, two step grandchildren, Sean and Amy Bean, six great-grandchildren, Carissa (Nate) Gear, Jordan and Trevor Keller, Kaden and Dilan Kessler, and Lucas Austin, a great great granddaughter Blakely Keller, sister-in-law Alice Izzo of Mechanicsville NY and many nieces and nephews.
+Bud is survived by two daughters Jean (Mike) Kessler of Allegany and Georgia (Ron) Bean of Hinsdale: six grandchildren Laura (Gerald) Keller, Corey Kessler and Kimberly (Al) Austin, two step grandchildren, Sean and Amy Bean, six great-grandchildren, Carissa (Nate) Gear, Jordan and Trevor Keller, Kaden and Dilan Kessler, a great great granddaughter Blakely Keller, sister-in-law Alice Izzo of Mechanicsville NY and many nieces and nephews.

 Bud was predeceased by wife Marion and infant son Keith who passed away shortly after birth in 1949 and sisters Darwina and June.